microsoft/winget-cli/README.md

 If you build the client yourself the instrumentation will not be enabled and no data will be sent to Microsoft.

 The winget.exe client respects machine wide privacy settings and users can opt-out on their device, as documented in the Microsoft Windows privacy statement [here](https://support.microsoft.com/help/4468236/diagnostics-feedback-and-privacy-in-windows-10-microsoft-privacy).
+In addition, you may also explicitly block telemetry using [settings](https://docs.microsoft.com/en-us/windows/package-manager/winget/settings)

 In short to opt-out, go to `Start`, then select `Settings` > `Privacy` > `Diagnostics & feedback`, and select `Basic`.